 What’s the solution?

-You can try your luck and ask your landlord to fit a window lock for you; the odd tenant might be granted this request.
-For many people, however, you will have to get permission from your landlord to fit the lock as well as pay the bill yourself.
-Many of the fittings on the market will do permanent damage to the window frame.
+You can try your luck and ask your landlord to fit a window lock for you, the odd tenant might be granted this request.
+For many people, however, you will have to get permission from your landlord to fit the lock as well as fit the bill yourself.
+Many of the fittings on the market will do permanent damage to the window frame - which is why you need to ask permission first.
 Bubba Safety sells UK made key-locking window restrictors that can be fitted between the frames, meaning no unsightly attachments are fixed to the main window, which may keep your landlord happy.
-It may not be a great look, but you can also have bars fitted to all the windows.
-The plus side is it allows you to open the windows to let in some fresh air without any safety issues, as long as the bars are of a good quality and correctly spaced.
-If possible it’s best to discuss your concerns and the above options with the landlord before you sign the tenancy agreement.
+It may not be a great look, but you can also have bars fitted to all the windows, the plus side is it allows you to open the windows to let in some fresh air without any safety issues, as long as the bars are of a good quality and correctly spaced.
+If possible it’s best to discuss your concerns and the above options with potential landlords before you sign the tenancy agreement.

-Also check out our previous article on window safety on www.playtimes.com.hk/tag/window-safety-locks-hong-kong/
+Check out our previous article on window safety on http://www.playtimes.com.hk/tag/window-safety-locks-hong-kong/

 Fire may be one of those things that you think only happens to other people but if you do happen to have an unlucky accident lighting a birthday candle or leaving something flammable next to the gas hob, it’s bad; really bad.
 So it’s best to be prepared so you can act quickly and minimise the impact.

 43 % of fires (of known origin) in HK were caused by unattended stove top cooking accidents

 Solve the problem